 You can’t preach what you don’t practice.
-A project manager needs to be organized first to instill the organization skills in the team.
-He has to take care of appointments, meetings, important dates, proper storage of data, managing budgets and so on.
+A project manager needs to be organized first to instill organization skills in the team.
+He has to take care of appointments, meetings, important dates, proper storage of data, managing budgets, and so on.

-A project manager needs to communicate with the team, the clients, top management, contractors/vendors on a daily basis.
-He/she needs to be well versed to put ideas, goals and visions into words and clearly communicate the same.
-Written communication is also very important as they will be required to make reports, draft proper mails and so on.
+A project manager needs to communicate with the team, the clients, top management, and contractors/vendors on a daily basis.
+He/she needs to be well versed to put ideas, goals, and visions into words and clearly communicate the same.
+Written communication is also very important as they will be required to make reports, draft proper emails, and so on.
 While we are at the communication part, communication isn’t just about all talk.
-It also consists of the ability to listen to others, to ask for opinions/suggestions, to listen to feedback and so on.
+It also consists of the ability to listen to others, to ask for opinions/suggestions, to listen to feedback, and so on.